DDM-Lab/janus/README.md

 ## Why the name Janus?

-Janus is the ancient Roman god of beginnings, gates, transitions, time, duality, doorways,[2] passages, frames, and endings, and thus by implication of decisions.
+Janus is the ancient Roman god of beginnings, gates, transitions, time, duality, doorways, passages, frames, and endings, and thus by implication of decisions.
 He is also typically depicted with two faces, just as janus.hss.cmu.edu has its two faces, online experiments and resource intensive simulations.